- With organization-wide changes, leaders must assure employees that they are part of the company’s future

-Today’s employees demand transparency from their employer and employees that work for companies which are transparent have greater trust for management, are more committed to the organisation and are more connected to the employer brand.
+Today’s employees demand transparency from their employer and employees that work for companies which are transparent have greater trust for management, are more committed to the organization and are more connected to the employer brand.

-Benify’s benefit administration system is one such way companies can increase transparency and create greater employee awareness around benefits and total compensation.
+Benify’s benefits platform is one such way companies can increase transparency and create greater employee awareness around benefits and total compensation.
 A benefits administration system allows companies to package and present their benefits offer to their employees in a smart, convenient and attractive way.

 Best yet, when an employee logs into their portal, they see benefits and other employment information tailored specifically to them.
-Personalisation positively affects the employee experience and demonstrates a greater sense of understanding each individual.
+Personalization positively affects the employee experience and demonstrates a greater sense of understanding each individual.

-For multinational companies, Benify offers a global benefit solution, which allows HR professionals to manage their global workforce from a single global benefit platform.
+For multinational companies, Benify offers a global benefits solution, which allows HR professionals to manage their global workforce from a single source.

 Underestimating the Value

-Unfortunately, our 2018 Employee Happiness Index reveals that an alarming 80% of employees underestimate their total compensation.
+Unfortunately, our 2018 Employee Happiness Index reveals that an alarming 80% of employees underestimate their total reward.
 In other words, most employees are missing out on an important part of their compensation and unaware of their true value.

 Employees who are aware of their total compensation reported to be 20% more satisfied with their benefits and 19% more convinced their benefits are better than other workplaces.

 Creating Awareness and Appreciation